-Brother Jorge, who walked through the Francis' route in the winter 2015 from La Verna to Assisi and was fascinated by it too, ends our meeting with an advice and a recommendation: "The pilgrim starts a journey on foot for different reasons, but in any case he shouldn't be considered as a "normal" tourist.
-I sometimes see an exaggerated anxiety to promote the walk, following too much the commercial goals and too less the spiritual values.
+Brother Jorge, who walked the St. Francis Way route in the winter 2015 from La Verna to Assisi and was fascinated by it too, ends our meeting with an advice and a recommendation: "The pilgrim starts a journey on foot for different reasons, but in any case he shouldn't be considered as a 'normal' tourist.
+I sometimes see an exaggerated urge to promote the walk, following too much the commercial goals and too less the spiritual values.
 Instead the pilgrimage's promotion happens thanks to the word of mouth amongst pilgrims, through the exchange of nice experiences lived during the journey, particularly linked to the welcoming spirit, to love and to the open mentality of people met along the road and who live on the road".

-Brother Jorge, together with all the friars of Assisi, through their kindness and availability, are exactly some of these people; we learnt that there are many similar people and it's exactly them to make the Francis' Route unique.
+Brother Jorge, together with all the friars of Assisi, through their kindness and willingness, are exactly some of these people; we learnt that there are many similar people and they are exactly why the St. Francis Way is unique.